Quake II: Plot

 Quake II takes place in a science fiction environment set against the backdrop of a war between humanity and an alien race known as the Strogg, who capture and convert organic creatures into horrific cyborgs for their war machine.
 In the single-player game, the player assumes the role of a Marine named Bitterman taking part in "Operation Alien Overlord", a desperate attempt to end the war by launching a counter-offensive on the alien home planet of Stroggos.
 Most of the other soldiers are captured or killed as soon as they approach the planned landing zone.
 Bitterman survives because another Marine's personal capsule collided with his upon launch, causing him to crash far short of the landing zone.
 Bitterman fights his way through the highly industrial Strogg city, destroying strategic objectives along the way, and finally kills the Strogg leader, the Makron, in his orbital asteroid base.

 Development

-Design

 Unlike its predecessor, Quake IIs engine allows colored lighting effects and skyboxes.

 Originally, Quake II was supposed to be a new game and intellectual property; titles like "Strogg", "Lock and Load", and just "Load" were toyed with in the early days of development.
 But after numerous failed attempts, the team at id decided to stick with Quake II and forgo the Gothic Lovecraftian horror theme from the original in favor of a more sci-fi aesthetic.

 It was a conscious decision [to change Quake IIs direction] and controversial inside the company.
 We weren't happy with the [original] Quake story.
 [John] Romero was gone, so there was no one left to defend it.
 Kevin Cloud headed up Quake II and he wanted to make it story-driven.